ijortengab/ispconfig-autoinstaller/README.md

-# Simple Bash Script for Auto Installation ISP Config 3
+# ISP Config Auto Installer

+The extension of `rcm`.

 Assume your domain is `ijortengab.id` and hostname is `server1`

 This script will doing this for you:

-- FQDN set as server1.ijortengab.id
 - Create Website ISPConfig at https://cp.ijortengab.id
 - Create Website PHPMyAdmin at https://db.ijortengab.id
 - Create Website Roundcube at https://mail.ijortengab.id